slauniainen/SpaFhy_drought/README.md

-## TRAM_SpaFHy
+## SpaFHy_drought

-SpaFHy (Launiainen et al. 2019 HESS) setup for TRAM-project to simulate dynamic TWI-index (local Saturation deficit) and root zone vol. soil moisture variability during the 2021 harvest operations.
+SpaFHy (Launiainen et al. 2019 HESS) setup for Forests - manuscript to demonstrate use of derived soil hydraulic properties in soil moisture and drought-risk modeling

+Forked from TRAM_SpaFHy